 How to Write Copy to Grab & Keep Attention

-- Short sentences without extra clauses
+- Make your sentences short.
+No compounds, no extra clauses